Sikorsky S-64 Skycrane lifting a commercial rooftop HVAC unit while rigging crew monitors the heavy lift operation

 When does it make sense to use a heavy lift helicopter instead of a ground crane?

-A heavy-lift helicopter is the optimal choice when ground-based constraints create significant cost, time, or risk.
-This includes remote or inaccessible sites, congested urban corridors, environmentally sensitive areas, or projects with critical schedules.
-The helicopter’s key advantage is direct-to-point placement, which eliminates the need for access roads, extensive crane mobilization, and multi-stage hauling.
-At Fair Lifts, we follow a simple guideline, if your project requires a crane larger than 100 tons, it is time to seriously evaluate the helicopter alternative.
+A heavy-lift helicopter is often the best choice when ground-based constraints increase cost, time, or risk.
+This includes remote or hard-to-access sites, congested urban areas, environmentally sensitive locations, or projects with tight schedules.
+The key advantage is direct-to-point placement, which removes the need for access roads, large crane mobilizations, and multi-stage material handling.

 What information is needed to plan an S-64 lift?

-For accurate lift planning you typically need verified load weight with rigging, pick and set geometry, lift radius, route constraints, site elevation, expected temperatures, and a ground safety plan including exclusion zones and communications procedures.
+Accurate lift planning starts with verified load weight, including rigging.
+It also requires pick and set geometry, lift radius, route constraints, site elevation, and expected temperatures.
+A complete plan should include ground safety measures such as exclusion zones, communication protocols, and contingency procedures.

 When the Skycrane Makes Economic Sense